Kotoka International Airport

 Kotoka International Airport (IATA: ACC, ICAO: DGAA) is an international airport in Accra, the capital of Ghana.
 The airport is operated by Ghana Airports Company Limited (GACL), which has its offices on the airport property.
-It is the sole international airport in Ghana.
+Until the upgrading of the Tamale and Kumasi airports to international standards, KIA, for a long time, was the sole international airport in Ghana.

-In 2019, the airport served a record 3 million passengers, although this reduced to 1.2 million in 2020 due to the COVID-19 pandemic, before rebounding to 2.8 million by 2022.
+In 2024, the airport served a record 3.4 million passengers, a recovery from the 1.2 million in 2020 (reduced due to the COVID-19 pandemic).
 It presently serves as a hub for domestic and regional operator Africa World Airlines, and a base for domestic operator Passion Air.

-The airport consists of two passenger terminals, Terminal 2 and Terminal 3.
-Terminal 2 serves only domestic flights, while Terminal 3 serves regional, international and long-haul operators.
-Terminal 1 is presently no longer in use, but will be redeveloped into an FBO.
+The airport has two passenger terminals: Terminal 2 and Terminal 3.
+Terminal 2 handles only domestic flights, while Terminal 3 serves regional, international, and long-haul flights.
+Terminal 1 is presently no longer in use but will be redeveloped into an FBO.
 Terminal 3 has the capacity for large aircraft such as the Airbus A380.

-The airport has been recognised as the "Best Airport in Africa" (2-5 Million pax per annum) for 2019, 2020 and 2021 by Airports Council International.
+The airport has been recognized as the "Best Airport in Africa" (2-5 million pax per annum) for 2019, 2020 and 2021 by Airports Council International.

 History

 The airport was originally a military airport used by the British Royal Air Force during World War II.
 The facility was handed over to civilian authorities after the war.
 A development project was launched in 1956 by President Kwame Nkrumah to reconfigure the structure into a terminal building.
 The project was completed in 1958, turning the military base into an airport with a capacity of 500,000 passengers per year.
 The airport was originally named Accra International Airport.

-In 1969, the Accra International Airport was renamed Kotoka International Airport, in honour of Lieutenant General Emmanuel Kwasi Kotoka (1926–1967), a member of the National Liberation Council.
-Kotoka was killed in an abortive coup attempt at a location which is now the forecourt of the airport.
+In 1969, the Accra International Airport was renamed Kotoka International Airport, in honor of Lieutenant General Emmanuel Kwasi Kotoka (1926–1967), a member of the National Liberation Council.
+Kotoka was killed in an abortive coup attempt at a location that is now the forecourt of the airport.

 Terminal 3

 Construction officially commenced on 1 March 2016 on a new $274 million Terminal 3 which is capable of handling 5 million passengers a year, with an expansion potential of up to 6.5 million.
-The sod cutting was done by President John Dramani Mahama and Turkish President Recep Tayyib Erdogan.
-The new Terminal 3 will handle 1,250 passengers an hour, equipped with three business lounges, large commercial and retail area and six boarding bridges.
-The terminal opened to passengers on 15 September 2018.
+The sod-cutting was done by President John Dramani Mahama and Turkish President Recep Tayyip Erdogan The new Terminal 3 will handle 1,250 passengers an hour, equipped with three business lounges, a large commercial and retail area and six boarding bridges.
+The terminal opened to passengers on 15 September 2018 and officially inaugurated on 2 October by President Nana Akufo-Addo.

-Controversy over airport name
+Controversy over denomination

-There has been considerable debate over the years as to whether it was fitting to rename the airport from Accra International Airport to Kotoka International Airport from General Kotoka.
-Many argue that the airport was built by Nkrumah, and that it is not fitting to name it after Kotoka, who led a coup to overthrow Nkrumah's government.
+There has been debate over the years as to whether it was fitting to rename the airport from Accra International Airport to Kotoka International Airport from General Emmanuel Kwasi Kotoka.
+Many argue that the airport was built by Kwame Nkrumah, whose government was overthrown by a coup led by Kotoka.